meilisearch/documentation/faq/faq.md

 ## Which languages can MeiliSearch handle?

-MeiliSearch works perfectly with English, kanji, and Romance languages.<br>
+MeiliSearch works perfectly with English, kanji, and Romance languages.
 If you have any hesitation about your language handling, please contact us.

 ## Do you provide a real dataset to test MeiliSearch?